Close Menu

 The Best Dates for Fall Colors in Boulder

 While the exact timing is different each year, the fall foliage in Boulder tends to be best Sept.
 27–Oct.
 25, and it’s at its very best Oct.
-5–20.
+5–20 — although in 2024, things seem to be running a little later.
 If you want to capture that quintessential Colorado photograph of the golden trees against a snow-capped mountain peak, nearby Longs Peak usually gets its first snowfall around Oct.
-5–20.
+15–20.

 Fall Foliage Drives